Effects of Hurricane Maria in Puerto Rico: Impact

-The NEXRAD Doppler weather radar of Puerto Rico had also been destroyed by Maria's winds.
-The radome, which covers the radar antenna, was destroyed in the 130 mph winds, and the 30 ft wide radar dish was blown from the pedestal, which remained intact.
-The radar is located at an elevation of 2800 ft and the anemometer at the site measured winds of about 145 mph before communications broke, which means winds at that height were likely 20 percent higher than what was seen at sea level, possibly reaching Category 5 levels.
-A new Doppler radar was constructed nine months later in June 2018.
+The NEXRAD Doppler weather radar was destroyed.
+The radome, which covers the radar antenna, was destroyed in the 130 mph winds, and the 30 ft wide radar dish was blown from the pedestal (which remained intact).
+The radar is located at an elevation of 2800 ft and the anemometer at the site measured winds of about 145 mph before communications broke, likely 20 percent higher than what was seen at sea level, possibly reaching Category 5 levels..

-The nearby island of Vieques suffered similarly extensive damage.
-Communications were largely lost across the island.
-There was widespread property damage and many structures were leveled.
-The remaining structures on the island of Culebra were extremely vulnerable to Maria's powerful winds after having recently experienced major damage due to Hurricane Irma, causing the complete destruction of many wooden houses, along with blown off roofs and sunken boats.
+Vieques suffered similar damage.
+Communications were largely lost.
+Property damage was widespread and many structures were leveled.
+The remaining structures on the island of Culebra were vulnerable to Maria's winds having recently experienced major damage due to Hurricane Irma.
+Many wooden houses were lost, along with blown-off roofs and sunken boats.